Boring, Maryland: History

 The steps in front of the old country store, where the community's post office is now located, have become a popular stop for visitors, who pose there for photographs by a sign bearing the community's name.
 Its post office, with the community's distinctive name, opened on August 9, 1880.

+In 2017, the Boring Volunteer Fire Company—established in 1907—was consolidated with the Arcadia Volunteer Fire Company in Upperco, located two miles away, due to both companies struggling to fully staff their operations.
+Now known as the Upperco Voluntary Fire Company, members began operating out of the Arcadia location, pending the construction of a new facility, with the Boring location's fire hall being used for social events.

 Boring Gas Engine Show and Flea Market

-Aside from its name, Boring is well known for its annual Boring Gas Engine Show and Flea Market, held in June by the Boring Volunteer Fire Department.
-Old tractors, gas engines and steam engines, which served Maryland's farming communities in the early 20th century, are exhibited during the show.
-Antique tractor pulls and modern garden tractor pulls, with classes ranging from 2,500 to 10,000 pounds (1134 to 4536 kg) are also featured in the show.
-The fire department exhibits two antique vehicles of its own at the show: a 1909 horse-drawn wagon and a 1936 Dodge Boyer engine.
+Aside from its name, Boring was well known for its annual Boring Gas Engine Show and Flea Market, formerly held in June by the Boring Volunteer Fire Department.
+Old tractors, gas engines and steam engines, which served Maryland's farming communities in the early 20th century, were exhibited during the show.
+Antique tractor pulls and modern garden tractor pulls, with classes ranging from 2,500 to 10,000 pounds (1134 to 4536 kg) were also featured in the show.
+The fire department exhibited two antique vehicles of its own at the show: a 1909 horse-drawn wagon and a 1936 Dodge Boyer engine.

 In popular culture

 On the television series Homicide: Life on the Street, Detective Beau Felton tells Detective Kay Howard that his wife, Beth, is from Boring, MD, in the season 1 episode "And the Rockets' Dead Glare."

+The video game Goat Simulator 3 released downloadable content named “Multiverse of Nonsense”, where a particular quest (named “Substitute Teacher”) required you to teach kids to follow the player’s lead, ending with the quest’s last objective to play a “great documentary”.
+This documentary is a word-for-word description on the town Boring from Wikipedia.